mercury-hpc/mercury/README.md

 For both OFI and UCX plugins, please run the `hg_info` command for a list of available transports on the system.

-MPI, CCI and BMI plugins are deprecated and no longer supported.
+MPI and BMI plugins are deprecated and no longer supported.

 See the [plugin requirements](#plugin-requirements) section for plugin requirement details.